 Because of its compressed nature, it’s ideal for uploading images to the web.
 It is also one of the most universal file formats as it can be used by just about any software and can be printed by just about anyone.
 Unless you compress your photo with editing software, it should be good.

-Most of the time, if you’re using pictures from your phone or images shared across the Internet, JPEGs will be pretty much the same from one another, ending in either a .JPEG or .JPG extension.
+Most of the time, if you’re using pictures from your phone or images shared across the Internet, JPEGs will be pretty much the same as one another, ending in either a .JPEG or .JPG extension.
 However, images taken with a higher-end digital camera might have Exchangeable image file (or Exif) metadata that has information such as what kind of camera was used and color settings when the picture was taken.
 These are typically meant for more professional printing facilities.

 Fortunately, we process all JPEGs the same way.
 So if you’re taking a picture from your phone or using a point-and-shoot camera, you shouldn’t need to worry.
 Our talented team will make sure your supplied image has the best color quality when printed for framing.